7 Days £3795

 Discover Scotland’s majestic north coast on our Scottish North Coast 500 & Culloden tour.
-This part of Scotland sees fewer visitors than other parts of Scotland, but any hardy souls who make the journey will be rewarded with spectacular scenery everywhere they look.
-As well as doing the North Coast 500 — a 516-mile journey along Scotland’s ragged north coast — you will also be staying in the HQ of the Jacobite leader, Bonnie Prince Charlie, you will be taken to the battle site of the failed rebellion and scene of the last battle on the British mainland, Culloden.
+This part of Scotland sees fewer visitors than other parts, but any hardy souls who make the journey will be rewarded with spectacular scenery everywhere they look.
+As well as doing the North Coast 500 — a 516-mile journey along Scotland’s ragged north coast — you will also be staying in the HQ of the Jacobite leader, Bonnie Prince Charlie.
+You will be taken to the battle site of the failed rebellion and scene of the last battle on the British mainland: Culloden.

-Although the scenery is the main attraction, vast unspoilt wilderness and the sense of remoteness and tranquillity.
+For many, the scenery is the main attraction, with vast unspoilt wilderness and the sense of remoteness and tranquillity.
 For others, the main attraction is the region’s rich historical heritage.
 Immerse yourself in the history and culture of Scotland.
-Many of the places and sights on this 500-mile round are steeped in the history of the past, as you travel you will find out more of the Jacobite’s, the Highland Clearances all the way back to the Vikings and even the Picts!
+Many of the places and sights on this 500-mile route are steeped in the history of the past; as you travel, you will learn more about the Jacobites, the Highland Clearances, and go all the way back to the Vikings and even the Picts!
 Discover the Scottish Highlands’ unique culture and history.
 And if you’d like a mixture of Scotland’s Lowlands and Highlands, check out our Glasgow and Edinburgh Two Cities and Outlander Tour.

-The Northern Highlands is like nowhere else in Britain.
-The scenery changes like the weather, remote glens, unspoilt hills and mountains, huge lochs and churning rivers.
+The Northern Highlands is like nowhere else in Britain: the scenery changes like the weather, remote glens, unspoilt hills and mountains, huge lochs and churning rivers.
 Northern Highlands is surrounded on all three sides by magnificent and often breath-taking coastline.
 Not only are the weather conditions for each of the 3 coasts different but they also have differing cultural histories, which gives each coastline its own unique feel.
 If you’d like to incorporate this Scottish North Coast location as part of your own tour, tell us more about it on our Customised Scottish Tours page.

 Simply email or call and one of our experts will be happy to helpCONTACT US